 North Lamar Street,

-No one has favorited this theater yet
+1 person favorited this theater

 For decades it was the showed exclusively movies from M-G-M, Warner Brothers, United Artists, and Disney.
-With the Paramount playing the other film companies, it is not hard to see that the Lamar was a favorite of many in Jackson.
+With the Paramount Theatre playing the other film companies, it is not hard to see that the Lamar Theatre was a favorite of many in Jackson.

-The Lamar was a very successful theatre until the early 70’s.
+The Lamar Theatre was a very successful theatre until the early-1970’s.
 With the opening of three new suburban theatres and downtown changing from the place to be at night to only daytime offices, bad fortune fell upon the theatre and it closed in 1976.
 It was turned into a nightclub in 1977 and operated as such until 1979.
 The theatre was demolished in 1982 for an office building; at least it was not for a parking lot.

-Anyone that lived in the surrounding Jackson area in the 50’s and 60’s will remember the sold out Saturday afternoons watching the latest Disney flick, whether it was a reissue of “Bambi”, the original release of “101 Dalmatians”, or a double feature of “The Shaggy Dog” and “The Absent-Minded Professor”.
+Anyone that lived in the surrounding Jackson area in the 1950’s and 1960’s will remember the sold out Saturday afternoons watching the latest Disney flick, whether it was a reissue of “Bambi”, the original release of “101 Dalmatians”, or a double feature of “The Shaggy Dog” and “The Absent-Minded Professor”.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.